Joe9513j/minitv_webview/README.md

 ## 🪟 Method 3: For Windows (amd64) Systems

-This method installs WebTV using a PowerShell script on 64-bit Windows systems.
+This method installs WebTV using a PowerShell/cmd on 64-bit Windows systems.

 ### Run the PowerShell/Command as Administrator